ShubhamBalodi619/ShubhamBalodi619/README.md

 # Hi, I'm Shubham 👋

-🎓 MS Financial Mathematics Student at North Carolina State University
-📊 Interested in Quantitative Finance, Risk Modeling, and Financial Data Analytics
+🎓 MS Financial Mathematics Student at North Carolina State University 📊 Interested in Quantitative Finance, Risk Modeling, and Financial Data Analytics

 ---

 ## About Me

 I am a graduate student in Financial Mathematics at NC State with interests in quantitative risk modeling, financial markets, and data-driven decision making.
+I am also a certified FRM charterholder.
 My work focuses on applying statistical models and machine learning techniques to problems in finance.

 ---